 There is a metal plate on the ground here and it serves as a bridge to the next platform.
 Run across and then use Magnesis to carry the metal plate over, using it as a bridge to get further across.

 If you turn to the left you can see a treasure chest on a higher platform.
 Use Magnesis to grab the treasure chest and pull it towards you.
-Open it up to get some treasure.
+Open it up to get a Traveler’s Bow.
 Up ahead there are two massive metallic doors.
 Use Magnesis to pull the doors open, allowing you to pass.

 Run ahead and examine the altar to speak with the Monk, Oman Au.
 He is the Monk of this Shrine and as a reward for your completing his trial, he will give you a Spirit Orb.
 A Monk will be found at the end of every shrine.